Richard Menefee: Political career

 In 1837, rebels seeking a more democratic Canada fled to Navy Island in the Niagara River.
 The rebels, led by William Lyon Mackenzie, found sympathy with Americans across the river in New York.
 These Americans carried supplies to the rebels aboard the steamship Caroline.
-In retaliation, a group of British and Canadian loyalists crossed the river, loosed the Caroline and set her on fire, then put her in the river's current, sending her over Niagara Falls.
+In retaliation, an Anglo-Canadian crossed the river, loosed the Caroline and set her on fire, then put her in the river's current, sending her over Niagara Falls.
 The Caroline affair provoked anger and anti-British sentiment in the United States.
 It was upon this subject that Menefee made his most notable speech in the House.
 He urged restraint in responding to the British and proclaimed that he saw no great principles involved in the affair.

 On February 1, 1838, a dispute arose surrounding the election of Seargent Smith Prentiss and Thomas J. Word – both of Mississippi – to the House of Representatives.
 Menefee contested the claims of Virginia's James M. Mason and South Carolina's Hugh S. Legare that the Mississippians had not been properly elected.
 Both were eventually allowed to retain their seats.

 In 1838, Menefee and John J. Crittenden served as seconds for fellow Kentucky representative William J. Graves in a duel in which Graves killed Maine representative Jonathan Cilley.
 The House censured Graves over the incident, and the reputations of both Crittenden and Menefee were tarnished by their involvement.
 Shortly thereafter, the House passed anti-dueling legislation.
 Menefee's longest speech in the House was with regard to this law, and was delivered in three parts on April 23, 28, and 30, 1838.
 Menefee voluntarily retired from public life after serving only a single term in the House.